EmreOvunc/EmreOvunc/README.md

 ### Who am I 😎

-Hi, I am working as a **Senior Application Security Specialist** at *Deliveroo* and a **Security Researcher** at *Synack Red Team*.
+Hi, I am working as a **Senior Application Security Specialist** at *Deliveroo* and also as a freelancer/bug bounty hunter.
 In my free time, I am doing research about 0-day and vulnerabilities.

 You can find more details on [my web site](https://emreovunc.com/index.html).